kitttn/temptest/Hardware-Overview.md

 BDB features include:
 * ST Microelectronics [STM32F417](http://www.st.com/web/en/catalog/mmc/FM141/SC1169/SS1577/LN11) Supervisory Controller (SVC)
-* Toshiba T6WT0XBG UniPro network switch supporting high-speed point-to-point connectivity
+* Toshiba UniPro Switch (T6WT0XBG), supporting high-speed point-to-point connectivity
-* HSIC connection for an Application Processor (AP) to connect to the BDB
+* USB and HSIC connections for an Application Processor (AP) to connect to the BDB
-* Toshiba T6WT1XBG Application Processor (AP) Bridge to connect AP and display devices to the UniPro network.
-There are 3 of these devices on the BDB.
+* Toshiba "APBridge" bridge ASIC (T6WT1XBG), which connects AP, camera, and display devices to the UniPro network.
+There are 3 of these devices on the BDB; they're named **APB1**, **APB2**, **APB3**.
-* Toshiba T6WT2XBG General Purpose (GP) Bridge to connect various interfaces such as GPIO, PWM, I2C, I2S, USB, SDIO, UART, etc. to the UniPro network.
-There are 3 of these devices on the BDB.
+* Toshiba "GPBridge" (T6WT2XBG), which connects various interfaces such as GPIO, PWM, I2C, I2S, USB, SDIO, UART, etc. to the UniPro network.
+There are 2 of these devices on the BDB; they're named **GPB1** and **GPB2**.
-* SMA connectors for probing or connecting HSIC, UniPro, D-PHY, and M-PHY
+* SMA connectors for probing or connecting HSIC, UniPro, D-PHY, and M-PHY to the switch or bridge ASICs.
 * Breakout connectors for device JTAG, serial debug output, and flash programming.

 ###Endoskeleton (Endo)